sils/docker-centos-owncloud/README.md

 ## Start a owncloud instance

-`docker run --name some-owncloud -d cw1900/docker-centos-owncloud`
+`docker run --name some-owncloud -p 80:80 -p 443:443 -d cw1900/docker-centos-owncloud`

-This image contains `EXPOSE 80` and `EXPOSE 443`, so that ownCloud is available immediately after starting.
 By default this image creates a self-signed certificate to enable https connection and forces ownCloud to use it.

 ## Environment Variables